alextruonglt/alextruonglt/README.md

-# <a href="https://www.linkedin.com/in/alex-truong-8a1a8b120/">Alex Truong</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/alex-truong-8a1a8b120/">Alex Truong, CISSP</a>

-I'm an Identity & Access Governance Analyst with hands-on experience securing enterprise Microsoft Entra ID environments, building privileged access governance programs, and mapping organizational risk to NIST 800-53, NIST CSF 2.0, ISO 27001, and SOC 2 frameworks.
+I'm a CISSP with hands-on experience securing enterprise Microsoft Entra ID environments, building privileged access governance programs, and mapping organizational risk to NIST 800-53, NIST CSF 2.0, ISO 27001, and SOC 2 frameworks.
 My work spans IAM, PAM, GRC, vulnerability management, and threat detection — all performed in live production environments.

 ---